-Canadian White Blenheim apricots are consistently rated the best-tasting apricot in the world.
-In North America, where they are a specialty fruit, and in China, where they are known as the Dabaixing apricot, discerning consumers buy up the summer crop fast.
+Canadian White Blenheim apricots are consistently rated as the best-tasting apricot in the world.
+In North America, where they are a specialty fruit, and in China, known as the Dabaixing apricot, discerning consumers buy up the summer crop fast.

 There is no sweeter apricot.
-The Canadian White Blenheim Apricot tree’s sweetness, its uniquely white flesh, its firm texture, and its edible sweet pit make it irresistible.
+The Canadian White Blenheim Apricot tree’s sweetness, uniquely white flesh, firm texture, and edible sweet pit make it irresistible.

 History of the Canadian White Blenheim Apricot Tree

 Blenheim apricots got their name from the Blenheim Palace,the ancestral estate of the Churchill family in England, famous for its apricot production.
 Blenheim apricots became the standard for apricot production in Europe, and they were an important addition to California orchards about 100 years ago.